Tarek-Sallam/ml-models/README.md

 <br>All of the loss code is under **./loss**

 ### EXAMPLES:
-All examples with generated and visuals that utilize the functions and classes I have built are under **./examples**
+All examples with generated data and visuals that utilize the functions and classes I have built are under **./examples**

 ### Derivations :
 <br>